 Returning students provide additional support to freshmen as they transition to college by serving as new student orientation leaders, resident assistants, and peer mentors.
 Peer mentors also attend the Discover What Matters course labs with freshmen and plan specific activities that help connect freshmen to the GWC learning community.

-The Discovery Program is a unique program of Aurora University offered only on the GWC campus.
-Students accepted into the Discovery Program receive additional academic support while living on campus, taking traditional college courses, and engaging in student activities.
+The Discovery Program is a unique program of Aurora University offered only at GWC.
+Students accepted into the Discovery Program receive additional academic support while living in a residence hall, taking traditional college courses, and engaging in student activities.

-Freshmen are invited to participate in GWC’s Leadership Challenge Series, which helps students prepare for on-campus leadership positions, including resident assistants, peer mentors, orientation leaders, and campus ambassadors.
+Freshmen are invited to participate in GWC’s Leadership Challenge Series, which helps students prepare for student leadership positions, including resident assistants, peer mentors, orientation leaders, and campus ambassadors.

 Discover What Matters Course

 - Learn skills and foundational characteristics for college success through lectures, informed discussions, writing exercises, and experiential activities.

 - Work in groups and complete coursework with integrated academic, social, and service experiences.

 - Attend on-site activities to connect with GWC outside of the classroom.

 - Engage in hands-on learning in the local community.

 - Participate in a variety of experiences that are challenges-by-choice, such as sailing lessons, indoor rock climbing, kayaking, and horseback riding.